mvolkmann/blog/src/webassembly.md

 A `.wasm` file can be de-compiled to a `.wat` file using the `wasm2wat` tool.
 Note that this outputs the linear style.
 Also see `.wast` files that are for writing tests.

+The `wasm-nm` tool outputs the symbols that are export from and imported into a `.wasm` file.
+To install this tool, enter `cargo install wasm-nm`.
+To run it, enter `wasm-nm {file-path}.wasm`.
+The names of exported symbols are preceded by "e " and the names of imported symbols are preceded by "i ".

 Every `.wat` file contains a single, top-level S-expression that defines a module.